s0met1m3s/UdemyCppExercises/1_Basics/CharConverter/Exercise.md

 Note:

-The shift from Upper Case to Lower Case is 32.
+The shift from **Upper Case** to **Lower Case** is 32 in the ASCII table.

 E.g. 'A' -> 'a' by subtracting 32
+E.g. 'a' -> 'A' by adding 32

+You do not have to look up the ASCII table for this exercise, but you can do so.

 Afterward, implement the following conversion functions: